francojc/zsh-ai-cmd/README.md

 3. Ghost text appears showing the command: `find large files → command find . -size +100M`
 4. Press `Tab` to accept, or keep typing to dismiss

-If the suggestion extends your input (you started typing a command), ghost text shows the completion inline.
-Otherwise, it shows the full suggestion with an arrow.

 ## Configuration

 ```sh